 Strong technology helps you provide better customer service and build better customer relationships.
 But it doesn’t make a major overhaul to make a big improvement in the customer experience you’re providing.
 Here’s what you can do to begin today.

-- Remember that great customer service is your biggest asset and an advantage over big-box competitors.
+- Remember that great customer service is your biggest asset and advantage over big-box competitors.
 Make a commitment to prioritize customer needs throughout your operation.

 - Take an inventory of your current tech equipment and software.
 Where are you weakest—specifically with regards to customer service?
 Where are you strongest?
 Identify one or two of the weakest points to focus your upgrades.